 An ADER is not permitted to present statistical sampling for performance evaluation.

-The Resource Entity and QSE for the ADER are jointly responsible for maintaining ADER population information, as further described in subsection 5.c.3.
+The Resource Entity and QSE for the ADER are jointly responsible for maintaining ADER population information, as further described in subsections 5.c.3 and 5.c.4.

 ADERs will have Pilot Project-specific modeling and ERCOT Pilot Project participation limits.